toni-moreno/syncflux/README.md

 # SyncFlux

-SyncFlux is an Open Source InfluxDB  Data syncronization and replication tool with HTTP API Interface which has as main goal recover lost data from any  handmade HA influxDB 1.X cluster ( made as any simple relay  https://github.com/influxdata/influxdb-relay )
+SyncFlux is an Open Source InfluxDB  Data syncronization and replication tool with HTTP API Interface which has as main goal recover lost data from any  handmade HA influxDB 1.X cluster ( made as any simple relay  https://github.com/influxdata/influxdb-relay or our Smart Relay http://github.com/toni-moreno/influxdb-srelay )

 ## Intall from precompiled packages